 db2 update db cfg for <database_name> using PAGE_AGE_TRGT_MCR 10

-Assure that the ec2 instances running the Senzing API are in the same AZ, VPC, and subnet as the Aurora PostgreSQL server.
+Assure that the ec2 instances running the Senzing API are in the same AZ (availability zone), VPC, and subnet as the Aurora PostgreSQL server.
 This will greatly reduce latency and increase performance.

 If you have an Aurora PostgreSQL read replica in another AZ, all commits will be synchronous.
-Either disable replicas for the large historical/initial loads or assure the replicas are in the same AZ.
+Either disable replicas for the large historical/initial loads or ensure the replicas are in the same AZ.

 For MS SQL 2019, make sure the database is set to a UTF-8 character set.
 If your database is not in UTF-8 (e.g. running MS SQL 2017) it is critical that your odbc.ini set "AutoTranslate = No" for the configuration so data is not corrupted.